Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Conclusion

-The passed decades have revealed that high-$T_c$ materials posses all properties of the BCS superconductors: charge of Cooper pairs, band structure, superconducting gap, etc. For the Kondo interaction applied to the CuO$_2$ plane the pairing function is factorizable and for factorizable pairing the BCS scheme is just application of trial function approach that has much broader region of applicability than the weak coupling regime $\lambda\ll1$.
-For his theory of anisotropic gap superconductors, Pokrovsky derived the factorizable pairing interaction within the weak coupling approximation, but this condition is not necessary for cuprates.
-In other words, the Pokrovsky theory for anisotropic gap superconductor is applicable for exchange pairing in cuprates even for moderate coupling constants, say $\lambda\sim1/2$.
-However, the main result of the present study is not the BCS estimation of $T_{c,\,\mathrm{max}}$, but the qualitative result that only the Kondo \textit{s-d} interaction considered as a pairing mechanism explains the well-known experimentally observed correlation between the critical temperature of the optimally doped cuprates and the shape of the Fermi contour.
+In the The last few decades, it has been revealed that high-$T_c$ materials possess all the properties of BCS superconductors: charge of Cooper pairs, band structure, superconducting gap, etc. For the Kondo interaction applied to the CuO$_2$ plane the pairing function is factorizable.
+For his theory of anisotropic gap superconductors, Pokrovsky derived the factorizable pairing interaction within the weak coupling approximation ($\lambda\ll1$), but this condition is not necessary for cuprates.
+In other words, the Pokrovsky theory for anisotropic gap superconductors is applicable for the exchange pairing in cuprates even for moderate coupling constants, say $\lambda\sim1/2$.
+However, the main result of the present study is not the BCS estimation of $T_{c,\,\mathrm{max}}$, but rather the fact that that only the Kondo \textit{s-d} interaction considered as a pairing mechanism explains the well-known experimentally observed correlation between the critical temperature of optimally doped cuprates and the shape of the Fermi contour.

-In the long search of the high-$T_c$ pairing mechanism, the correlation of $T_c$ with all properties of high-$T_c$ superconductors was carefully studied.
-The final result is that the best pronounced correlation is between $T_{c,\mathrm{max}}$ and the shape of the Fermi contour parameterized by a single dimensionless parameter $t^\prime/t$.
-In some sense taking into more than half thousand citations, one can conclude that the Ref.~\cite{Pavarini:01} correlation is the crucial experiment for HTS.
-But the Fermi surface is a property belonging to independent non-interacting electron approximation.
-In such a way this correlation can only reveal the hidden influence of some strong interaction.
-The shape of the Fermi contour could only be related to matrix elements of the pairing interaction.
-And our study reveals that the Kondo $s$-$d$ interaction is the prime mechanism explaining this correlation for now and will be until theory with better or at least similar explanation of the same correlation appears.
+In the long-term search of a suitable high-$T_c$ pairing mechanism, the correlation of $T_c$ with all properties of high-$T_c$ superconductors was carefully studied.
+The result is that the most pronounced correlation is the one between $T_{c,\mathrm{max}}$ and the shape of the Fermi contour parameterized by a single dimensionless parameter $t^\prime/t$.
+But the Fermi surface is a property of the independent non-interacting electron approximation.
+Thus, the named correlation can only reveal the hidden influence of a strong interaction.
+Moreover, the shape of the Fermi contour could only be related to the matrix elements of the pairing interaction.
+Whence, our study reveals that the Kondo $s$-$d$ interaction is the predominant mechanism explaining this correlation so far and it will persist until a theory with better or at least similar explanation of the same correlation emerges.